Top 15 Things To Do in Croatia

 The Kornati Islands are an untouched archipelago made up of over 140 islands and reefs, often referred to as the "nautical paradise" of Croatia.
 These islands are part of Kornati National Park and are a hub for sailors, divers, and nature lovers.

-The best way to explore them is on a private speedboat tour to the Kornati Islands, where you'll cruise through the islands, encounter dramatic cliffs, hidden coves, and crystal-clear waters that invite you to dive in for a swim or snorkel.
+The best way to explore them is on a private speedboat tour to the Kornati Islands, where you'll cruise through the islands, and encounter dramatic cliffs, hidden coves, and crystal-clear waters that invite you to dive in for a swim or snorkel.
 The islands are mostly uninhabited, which gives the whole area a peaceful and almost otherworldly feeling to it.

+If you are going in a group of 12 or less, you can book a small group tour of the Kornati Islands.
 Keep an eye out for dolphins, and if you're lucky, you might spot a monk seal, one of the rarest marine mammals in the world!

 Fun Fact: The Kornati Islands have more islands per square kilometer than any other Mediterranean archipelago, earning them the nickname "the densest archipelago in the Mediterranean"!